 Of course, responsive websites – optimised for mobile phones – should now be a ‘given’.
 However, what’s the secret of getting your website searchable using voice requests?

 As with all successful websites, it comes down to a constant process of evaluation, development and upgrading.
-This includes using regular UX Research to dig down on what your website users are asking for!
+This includes using regular UX Research to dig down on what your website users are trying to find.

 Also, the irony is, that the simplicity of voice searches makes SEO demands more complex!